lethanhtrung7412/gigarion_internship/docker_summarize.md

 where it require less resouce.
 Container are mutable
 - Dockerfile: is a file that contains instruction for building an application enviroment.
 We use this to create a docker images
+- docker-compose.yaml: is a file that let us define and run multiple container together